MaayanLab/Workshop.io/pages/Instruction.md

 ## Search

----

-You can use filters on different categories on the search tab to search for particular data for your needs.
+You can use filters on different categories on left to search for particular data for your needs.

 ![img](./assets/images/lyme/search_1.png)